Article

 Bermuda Yacht Clubs & Marinas

 Sailing to Bermuda?
-Familiarize yourself with the island’s yacht clubs and marinas to find your ideal place to stay, refuel and restock.
+Familiarise yourself with the island’s yacht clubs and marinas to find your ideal place to stay, refuel and restock.

 • Sailing,